BHFock/git-cl/docs/design-notes.md

 #### Code Structure

-Code stored in one single file to make installation easy.
-The disadvantage of more difficult code navigation is mitigated by separation into blocks of different functionality with clear header comments:
+Code is organized in a single file for simple installation.
+Code navigation is facilitated by clear section headers that group related functionality

 ##### [# INTERNAL UTILITIES](https://github.com/BHFock/git-cl/blob/0.3.4/git-cl#L90)